Krepost Sveaborg: Rangefinders

-Vertical based rangefinders, where the known base length is the height of the rangefinder from sea level, were first used at Viapori in the 1880s.
+Vertical based rangefinders, where the known base length is the height of the rangefinder from sea level, were first used at Sveaborg in the 1880s.
 Vertical based rangefinders required only one instrument, but they were susceptible to interference from vibration caused by firing of the guns.
 Vertical based rangefinders also required a substantially high measurement site that was a problem on the low islands.
 To measure distance with reasonable accuracy to a target 10 km away the rangefinder had to be at least 10 fathoms (21.3 m) and preferably 20 fathoms (42.6 m) high - often impossible to achieve.
 Measurement sites had usually the rangefinder on a stone or masonry column 110 cm high lying on a granite foundation.
 The measurement pavilions had simple wooden walls and sheet metal roof protecting them from the elements and were 4–6 m2 in size.
 Vertical rangefinders were no longer used on the new forts built on the outer islands.

 Distance measurement at the 10 in model 1891 batteries was based on horizontal triangulation from two different points, a primary and secondary, on separate islands.
 The rangefinders used were general von der Launitz's models 1903 and 1905–07.
 The average distance between the two points at Krepost Sveaborg was 5.5 km.
 Target information was sent from the primary point to the battery command point.
 If the primary point was located away from the battery or directing a different battery a rangefinder converter designed by colonel Kovanko was used to calculate the firing solution.
 A weakness in using two measurement points was that any malfunctions in either of the rangefinders or in the telephone system would render the system inoperable.
 Target indication between the primary and secondary points could also pose problems, as there would often be several similar target ships.
 The system was also not capable of measuring distances to targets in the rear of the battery; a maximum measurement sector was 140°.

 On the smaller 6 in model 1892 Canet gun and anti-aircraft batteries 3 m wide Zeiss stereoscopic rangefinders were used.
 Maximum distance that could be reliably measured with three meter rangefinders was 8–10 km, while the maximum range of the six inch guns was 13–14 km.
 A single 6 m rangefinder was used by the commander of the artillery in a central fire control station at Kuivasaari.
 Six meter rangefinders were also planned for the 10 inch batteries later in the war but never obtained.